Speech on International Women’s Day Inspiring Speech for Women’s Day

 When were women granted the right to vote?

-Is women equality in Sustainable Development Goals?
+Are women equal in Sustainable Development Goals?

 Yes, Women empowerment forms Goal 5 of the SDGs, to attain gender equality and empower women and girls as the 2030 Agenda.